Amazing nature in the vast unexplored territory

 Another must-see event in Kazakhstan is the launch of a spacecraft in Baikonur.
 Baikonur Cosmodrome is a place full of history: it’s where the first-ever human went to space!

-We also invite you to be a guest in annual festivals such as Koshpendiler Alemi (World of Nomads) in Nur-Sultan at the end of June or Apple Fest in Almaty in September.
+There are also annual festivals such as Koshpendiler Alemi (World of Nomads) in Nur-Sultan at the end of June or Apple Fest in Almaty in September.